lsfs/lsfs/README.md

 ### Hello 👋

 Computer Engineering student.
-Interested in anything that runs code especially back-end development and IoT
+Interested in solving problems with software.
+Currently diving into back-end development and IoT

 <!--